uab-cgds-worthey/learnings_journal/vscode_remote_tunnel/README.md

 * waits for slurm job to start running and displays its log file to show github url and access code, which are needed to access the remote tunnel in VScode
 * provides reasonable defaults

+> ⚠️ NOTE: This helper script was developed to use with [Cheaha at UAB](https://docs.rc.uab.edu/).
+It likely can be modified to suit other cluster environments.

 ## Requirements